paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-080-general-rules.md

 Chapters 1 and 2 of the Internal Revenue Code of 1939, referred to in subsec. (c), are chapters 1 and 2 of former Title 26, Internal Revenue Code.
 For history of such chapters, see References in Text note set out under [section 7851 of this title](./chapter-080-general-rules.md#section-7851).

 The Privacy Act of 1974, referred to in subsec. (e), is Pub.
 L. 93–579, Dec.
 31, 1974, 88 Stat.
-1896, as amended, which enacted [section 552a of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552a&num=0&edition=prelim), Government Organization and Employees, and enacted notes set out under [section 552a of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552a&num=0&edition=prelim).
+1896, which enacted [section 552a of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552a&num=0&edition=prelim), Government Organization and Employees, and enacted notes set out under [section 552a of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552a&num=0&edition=prelim).
 For complete classification of this Act to the Code, see Short Title note set out under [section 552a of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552a&num=0&edition=prelim) and Tables.

 #### Amendments
 1988—Subsec. (d).
 Pub.
 L. 100–647 amended subsec. (d) generally.
 Prior to amendment, subsec. (d) read as follows: “No provision of this title shall apply in any case where its application would be contrary to any treaty obligation of the United States in effect on the date of enactment of this title.”